bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 * Open the terminal that's logged into Guillimin.

-* Go to your module4 directory.
+* Go to your module4 directory and create a place to put the material we will download.

 ```
 cd ~/module4
+mkdir great
+cd great
 ```

 * For you own analyses, you can download a bunch of tracks at the same time by using wget on a list of URLs.